PlumpMath/interoperate-uk.github.com/source/_posts/2012-02-07-using-openlayers-with-rails.markdown

 }
 ```

 I've included screenshots below.
 Note how the map has been centered on the geometry of the linestring and a sensible zoom level has been set.
+You can find a live demo on my [Sandbox](http://sandbox.interoperate.co.uk/openlayers) site.

 {% img /images/openstreetmap.jpg "OpenStreetMap" "OpenStreetMap" %}
 {% img /images/google_roads.jpg "Google Maps (ROAD)" "Google Maps Road" %}